Seattle Felony Attorney

 While it may be clear in certain cases that a firearm was possessed or used during the commission of a felony, such as robbing a store at gunpoint, there are instances where constructive possession may come into play.
 For example, if you were charged with robbery and a gun was found in your vehicle, a firearm enhancement may not be warranted.
 Ultimately, working with a competent Seattle felony attorney with experience in this area can assist you in demonstrating that while you may have had physical possession or access to a firearm, you did not have the degree of control required to support an enhancement.
 In any case, it is always prudent to consult with an experienced criminal defense attorney to explore all of your options.

-Call us at (253) 518-3643 to schedule a complimentary initial consultation to discuss your circumstances.
+Don’t wait, call us today at (253) 518-3643 to schedule your free consultation and discover your options.